cheatham1/SoftwareBook/take_a_look_at_the_data.md

 # Take a look at the data
-## Analysis
+## Run an analysis

-In your terminal window, you are in your main directory, where you have RunScript.py
+In your terminal window, you are in the main directory ATLAS-DataAndTools.
+Here you can see RunScript.py and PlotResults.py

-As a first go, to check whether everything works fine, you can run just by typing the following into the command line
+Type the following into the command line

-    python RunScript.py -a TTbarAnalysis -s "WW, WZ"
+    python RunScript.py -a TTbarAnalysis -s "WZ"

-This runs the code using the TTbarAnalysis with just the WW and WZ samples.
+This runs the code called 'TTbarAnalysis' with just the WZ data samples.

+The analysis should run, telling you about EventStatistics and complete by saying "Job WZ: finished successfully".

+Histograms for the WZ analyses may now be plotted using the relevant plotting configuration file.

+    python PlotResults.py Configurations/PlotConf_WZAnalysis.py

+(There are currently some errors, ignore these for the moment.
+We will fix these soon.)

+The resulting histograms will be put into the Output folder.

+    ls Output/

+This will list the pdf files containing your histograms.

+# RunScript

 The runscript has several options which are displayed by typing